Yosemite/Central Sierra

 An appreciation of Yosemite Valley's winter character and an early history of the first winter residents, with plenty of quoted passages from John Muir, who also was a year-round valley resident in the early days.
 Reports of floods, in which trees were swept over the waterfalls, of the ice-cone at the base of Upper Yosemite Fall, snow-banners flying off rangecrest peaks, use of "snowshoes" (skis, today) to bring in the mail, winter-time climatic differences between north and south sides of this deep east-west trending valley due to shadows.
 Foreword by former Yosemite Chief Park Naturalist William Jones, Period engravings.
 16 pages.
 See sample pages, illustrations.

 ISBN-10: 0-89646-053-3.
 ISBN-13: 978-0-89646-053-9.
-Order #: VIST0053 paper$3.95.
+Order #: VIST0053 paper$4.95.

 by William R. Jones, former Chief Naturalist of Yosemite National Park.

 Presents all aspects of the Yosemite story--geologic origin of the principal features, Indian history and "discovery" by early explorers plus role in conservation history as what has been called America's first national park (set aside in 1864 and before Yellowstone of 1872 but without the term "national park" in its formal establishment), scenery of the High Sierra, and ecology of the park's three giant sequoia groves.
 Revised in several new editions since release in 1971, now with over 860,000 copies in print.
-Color photos.
+64 large-format pages, color photos.
 National Park Service cooperating associations order from K. C. Publications.
 See sample pages, illustrations.

 ISBN: 978-0-88714-234-5.
 Order #: KCPU0738 paper$11.95.